nsbarr/systems-design-101/README.md

 # Systems Design 101
 ## Overview
-By learning to design systems, we gain understanding of the systems in which we exist and participate.
-We also learn to see systems as fluid, which helps us become more dexterous in our ability to create, change, and conform to them.
+By learning to design systems, we gain understanding of the hidden systems in which we already exist and participate.
+We also learn to see systems as fluid, which helps us become more dexterous at creating, changing, and conforming to them.

 Systems designers are well-suited for product and game design, the creation and influence of organizations, and spiritual practice.